Radnor Township, Pennsylvania

 Radnor Township, often called simply Radnor, is a first class township with home rule status in Delaware County, Pennsylvania, United States.

-As of the 2019 United States census estimate, the township population is 31,875.
+Radnor Township is part of the famed Main Line of Philadelphia.
+As of the 2019 United States census, the township's population was 31875.
 Radnor Township is the largest municipality in Delaware County by land area and the fourth-largest by population, following Upper Darby Township, Haverford Township, and Chester.